Doctors Note Logo

 Qualifying for SSDI with Advanced Diabetic Nerve Damage

-Advanced diabetic nerve damage that severely limits your mobility, balance or hand function may qualify you for SSDI if you have sufficient work credits and meet the SSA’s Blue Book criteria for peripheral neuropathy or qualify under a medical vocational allowance.
+Advanced diabetic neuropathy that severely limits mobility, balance, or hand function may qualify you for Social Security Disability Insurance (SSDI).
+To be eligible, you need sufficient work credits and must meet the SSA's Blue Book criteria for peripheral neuropathy — or qualify under a medical-vocational allowance.

 answer background